Keyboard shortcuts

 Architecture Overview

-RustKernels is designed as a modular, high-performance GPU kernel library for financial and enterprise workloads.
-This document explains the system architecture and key design decisions.
+RustKernels is a modular, high-performance GPU kernel library for financial and enterprise workloads.
+This document describes the system architecture and key design decisions.

 System Design